Father William Winston

 Summary of Abuse Allegations against Father William Winston:

-During his prosecution, a prior history of domestic violence came to the public’s attention.
+During his prosecution, Winston’s domestic violence case came to the public’s attention.
 According to news reports, Winston was arrested and charged with domestic violence in 2004.
 He later admitted in court as part of that case that he had severely beaten his wife on at least two occasions in the rectory at St. Virgil while in an alcohol-fueled rage.

 Winston’s defense to the charge of sexual abuse was that he could not handle the demands of the church and his family and compounded his problems with alcohol.
 His attorney revealed that Winston had applied to the Vatican for laicization, the formal process of removal from priesthood, as a result of the allegation.